KillByteHD/SD-Project/README.md

 Quando é feito um upload ... a tag all é adicionada automaticamente para se poder procurar por todas as musicas com o comando search all

 Formatar melhor a apresentação do search

-Tentar meter tudo organizado em pastas MVC